wonderix/rmk/README.md

 ## Remote repositories

 It's possible to clone remote git repositories.
 All repositories are cloned and updated to `$HOME/.rmk/`.
-Currently only the master branch is supported.
+You can specify a branch by using a fragment in the URI.
 During every run, the repository is updated.
 You can either use the command line

 ```bash
 rmk -C https://github.com/wonderix/rmk